Jingxuan97/nemesispy/nemesispy/radtran/AAreadme.txt

-Routines to calculate the emission spectrum of an atmosphere at an arbitrary viewing angle.
+Routines to calculate the emission spectra of an atmosphere at arbitrary viewing angles.

 Opacity sources considered:
 molecular and atomic transition lines (modelled using k-tables)，